LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * A mistake here means you will not be able to build Loop until you fix it
 1. Click `Continue` and then `Register`.

-### Find Loop Identifier

-??? abstract "Summary for this Section"
-    summary goes here:

-    :material-skip-forward: To skip the detailed instructions, click on ADD LINK HERE
+### Add App Group to Bundle Identifiers

-Open this link: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the Apple developer site.
+Right click to open this link in a new tab: [`Certificates, Identifiers & Profiles: Identifiers List`](https://developer.apple.com/account/resources/identifiers/list) on the Apple developer site.

 #### New Builders

-??? abstract "Summary for this Section"
-    summary goes here:

-    :material-skip-forward: To skip the detailed instructions, click on ADD LINK HERE

 If you never built using *Xcode*, then after successfully performing the <code>Add Identifiers</code> *Action*, you will see the six items listed under **`NAME`** in the table below with the associated **`IDENTIFIER`** information, where your `Developer ID` replaces the `TEAMID` in the identifier.

 #### Previous Xcode Builders

-??? abstract "Summary for this Section"
-    summary goes here:

-    :material-skip-forward: To skip the detailed instructions, click on ADD LINK HERE

 If you have built Loop using *Xcode*, then at least the Loop identifier will appear as `XC com.TEAMID.loopkit.Loop` under the **`NAME`** column.
-There may be other differences in the **`NAME`** column, but key off what you see under the **`IDENTIFIER`** column of the table.
+There may be other differences in the **`NAME`** column, do ignore the **`NAME`** column and key off what you see under the **`IDENTIFIER`** column of the table.
 Only the six listed in the table below are of interest when building Loop.

 #### Table with Name and Identifier for Loop 3